 At St Thomas More CVA, we recognise that all children are unique individuals and therefore we are flexible in the way we implement the policy.
-We are conscious that we adapt our approach to ensure it is suitable for the pupil's age, needs and level of understanding.
+We adapt our approach to ensure it is suitable for the pupil's age, needs and level of understanding.
 The Behaviour policy may need to be adapted for individuals; pupils who have experienced trauma, those with low levels of emotional maturity or those with Special Educational Needs.
 Children identified as having significant social, emotional, or mental health needs (also incorporating Operation Encompass) may require an alternative approach, which will be discussed and decided upon by the team around the child on an individual basis.

-Some children with social, emotional, or mental health difficulties require time to calm down and this is an important part of developing a child's self-management skills.
+Some children with social, emotional, or mental health difficulties require time to calm down/regulate and this is an important part of developing a child's self-management skills.
 'Time out' or 'time in' can be offered to children before an incident is dealt with.

 When working with pupils in the Early Years Foundation Stage our focus is on the initial stages of the Restorative Approach.
 Staff working with these pupils focus on helping them to grasp the concepts of feelings and how they are caused.
 Modelling, small group work, peer support and visual resources such as photographs and Communicate in Print cards are all used to support the pupils' understanding and development of empathy.
-In EYFS, points are shared visually with the children.

 Staff use their discretion and knowledge of the pupils involved to determine how best to implement this approach and who to involve.